Hand-Picked Daily GUN DEALS

 The Zhukov, named after the Russian Field Marshal of WWII fame, delivers one of the most modern AK stocks out there.
 If you're a traditionalist, look the other way.

-The Zhukov stocks take advantage of the AK design and incorporate the ability to fold and give you the ability to change the length of pull with the press of a button.
-If you’re using one of the AK’s famed side-mounted optics, you’ll be happy to hear it folds to the right.
+The Zhukov takes advantage of the AK design with a folding capability, and gives you the ability to change the length of pull with the press of a button.
+If you're using one of the AK's famed side-mounted optics, you'll be happy to hear it folds to the right.

-Magpul’s Zhukov stock allows your AK to take on some modern flair and ergonomics.
-It’s well worth the cost and even comes in plum.
+Magpul's Zhukov stock allows your AK to take on some modern flair and ergonomics.
+It's well worth the cost and even comes in a fun plum color.

 Prices accurate at time of writing